aliibazzi/wefox-challenge/README.md

 ```
 minikube start -p wefox-challenge-cluster
 ```
-It will take up to 3 minutes for you cluster to be provisioned
+It will take up to 3 minutes for your cluster to be provisioned

 ### Selete the profile
 ```